CCBIO-2022/Cancer_Genomics/README.md

 ### Assignment 1 | pre course submission (questions)
 [Please, submit assignment_1 here:](https://skjemaker.app.uib.no/view.php?id=12197011)

 ### Assignment 2 | Group work submission

+Task: Group to do the following assignment together: Write a document about a topic/method/idea/technology/paper/concerns/approach that we have touched upon in the cancer genomics course.
+Take a round around the group.
+Start with sharing your questions from the pre-assignment, allowing brain-storming.
+Then collectively formulate and agree on a topic for the assignment that you will do together and present on day 3 of the course.
+Finally, together, write a 1-page document on this, and submit within one week.

-Include the following in your "1-page" submission (min 350 words):
+Include the following in your "1-page" submission (min 350 words, max 1 page):
 - Title/question
 - Name of all persons in the group
 - Background